varunmadhavam/RTL_Design_With_SKY130/README.md

 ## What is logic synthesis .!?
 Logic sysnthesis is the process of translating the a RTL Desing, which is the behavioral represntation of a specifications, usaully written in some HDL language like verilog, to a gate level netlist.
 The netlist contains a set of gates and connections between them as per the description. ......

+# Day1 - Introduction to Verilog RTL Design and Synthesis
+1. Setting Up the Lab.
+    - Login to your lab instance and in our home directory create a directory named VLSI.

+# Acknowledgements

+* Kunal Gosh, Co-Founder (VSD Corp.
+Pvt Ltd)
+* Shon Taware, Teaching Assistant (VSD Corp.
+Pvt Ltd)

 # references
 1. http://verificationexcellence.in/vlsi-design-front-end-and-back-end/